 - Type 5 — Due to CABG

-Cardiac arrest is triggered by an irregular heartbeat (arrhythmia) affecting the heart’s ability to pump blood to other the brain organs.
+Cardiac arrest is triggered by an irregular heartbeat (arrhythmia) affecting the heart’s ability to pump blood to other organs.
 Cardiac arrest occurs suddenly, often without warning.
-It is reversible if treated within the first few minutes but without quick intervention, is fatal.
+It is reversible if treated within the first few minutes but is fatal without quick intervention.

 Category I20 — Angina Pectoris & Category I25 – Chronic ischemic heart disease